raffitheo/raffitheo/README.md

 **`Digital Craftsman (Developer/3D Artist)`**

 Hi there!
-Let me breafly introduce myself: my name is Raffaele Valenti and I'm a 24-years-old italian digital craftsman.
+Allow me to provide a brief introduction of myself.
+I go by the name Raffaele Valenti and at 26 years old, I proudly identify as an Italian digital craftsman.
 <br />
-What's a digital craftsman you may ask?
-I'll be quick, but let's start form the beginning: a craftsman is someone who practises a craft; an artisan.
-I'm not particularly skilled on any "hardware" work like, for example, a carpenter who works with wood, but I have skills that allow me to craft in the digital world.
+Curious about what a digital craftsman does?
+Let me give you a quick overview.
+Traditionally, a craftsman is known for practicing a craft, essentially an artisan.
+While I may not excel in "hardware" craftsmanship like a carpenter working with wood, my forte lies in crafting within the digital realm.
 Hence, the term digital craftsman.
 <br />
-Well, after this short explanation why don't we go back to my brief presentation?
+Now that I've shed light on this, shall we return to my self-presentation?

 ---